 Reimagining Education as an Applied Learning University

-SIT’s Punggol campus is set to transform Punggol North into a vibrant economic and learning hub.
+SIT’s Punggol campus is set to transform Punggol North into a vibrant learning and economic hub.

 Campus Zoning

-The visionaries behind SIT's centralised campus in Punggol are the teams from WOHA Architects and RSP Architects Planners & Engineers.
+The teams from WOHA Architects and RSP Architects Planners & Engineers are the visionaries behind SIT's centralised campus in Punggol.

-The West Zone, designed by WOHA as a ’Campus-in-a-Park‘, is characterised by a forested courtyard and surrounded by academic buildings.
+The Campus Heart, designed by WOHA as a 'Campus-in-a-Park,' features a forested courtyard surrounded by academic buildings.

-The East Zone, designed by RSP Architects, adopts green technologies, with two of the buildings certified as Super Low Energy buildings.
-It faces Coney Island and the Ho Bee Auditorium and an indoor sports hall will be located here.
+The Campus Court, designed by RSP Architects, incorporates green technologies, with two of its buildings certified as Super Low Energy buildings.
+It faces Coney Island and the Ho Bee Auditorium, and an indoor sports hall will also be located here.

 WOHA founders